 Issue 1: Were assurances made?

-This particular case pivoted upon whether or not assurances of sufficient clarity were made and the following issues arose:
+This particular case of proprietary estoppel pivoted upon whether or not assurances of sufficient clarity were made and the following issues arose:

 The issue of clarity